Sola fide, no really.

-There’s one thing and one thing only that spans the crevasse between sinner and Lord — the cross of Christ.
-The chasm between you God can only been bridged by law-fulfilling grace and death of the crucifixion.
+There’s one thing and one thing only that spans the crevasse between the sinner and the Lord — the cross of Christ.
+The chasm between you God can only be bridged by law-fulfilling grace and death of the crucifixion.
 On that cursed tree, all of God the Father’s wrath for your sin, for your retribution against his holiness, was borne by God the Son.
 All the disgust God has for you was poured out in the brutal death of Christ.
 There’s nothing left for you to win, or finish, or accomplish, or merit.
 All’s been done by Christ.
 All that’s left for you to do is to just live.
-Live soli Deo gloria, by sola fide, knowing that this life — and all “good works” done in it — is merely joyful expression of what has been accomplished for you, accomplished on your behalf, accomplished free of charge.
+Live Soli Deo Gloria, by sola fide, knowing that this life — and all “good works” done in it — is merely the joyful expression of what has been accomplished for you, accomplished on your behalf, accomplished free of charge.

 One of the hardest lessons for man to learn is that everything that God does for us is by grace.
 Man is so eager to have some credit for his blessings that it is difficult for him to admit his utter spiritual bankruptcy.
 (Barnhouse, 3:3.111)

 The truth is, the religion of the gospel isn’t a system wherein you can barter for more holiness by performing better or working harder.
 In this way, we’re insisting God let us pay our due.
 We’re shoving the Gift back in God’s face and saying, “Nah, I got this.
 I can do it on my own.
 I can kill my own sin.”
 But you cannot have Jesus as a partial Savior.
 It’s all the way or nothing.
 His salvation is complete and perfect, lacking no small thing undone.
-“Either Jesus is not a complete Savior, or they who by a true faith receive this Savior, must find all things in him necessary to their salvation.”2 “Therefore, he is able to save completely those who come to God through him, since he always lives to intercede for them.”
-(Heb 7:25)
+“Either Jesus is not a complete Savior, or they who by a true faith receive this Savior, must find all things in him necessary to their salvation” (Good and Harbaugh, 78).
+“Therefore, he is able to save completely those who come to God through him, since he always lives to intercede for them” (Heb.
+7:25).

 Man tries gradually to lessen the distance between himself and God, by his own doings; God annihilates it at once, by the doings of another, which accomplished in a moment that which a whole eternity of doings could not have enabled man to effect . . .
-Man tries, by endless instalments, to pay the eternal debt which has cast him into prison, and made him an alien from his Creator; God comes forth, and in one sum pays the infinite debt, and the prisoner goes free.
+Man tries, by endless installments, to pay the eternal debt which has cast him into prison, and made him an alien from his Creator; God comes forth, and in one sum pays the infinite debt, and the prisoner goes free.
 (Bonar, 50–51)